simulanics/XojoScript/XojoDevKit-Windows/README.md

 9. **Verify Setup**
    Confirm that your system environment is updated to include the XojoDevKit bin directory.

+`Open a command prompt (cmd.exe) and enter:

+     g++ --version

+Press return, and GCC/G++ should return its current version number. 🙏`

 10. **Start Compiling**
-    You are now ready to compile XojoScript, its plugins, or any other C++ programs using the open source g++ compiler on Windows.
+    You are now ready to compile XojoScript, its plugins, or any other C++ programs using the open source g++ compiler on Windows. 🚀